Jhelum: British Raj

-During British rule, Jhelum was connected by the North-Western Railway to other cities in the Indian Empire, 1,367 miles from Calcutta, 1,413 from Bombay, and 849 from Karachi.
-The population according to the 1901 census of India was 14,951.
+During British rule, Jhelum was connected by the North-Western Railway to other cities in the Indian Empire: 1,367 miles from Calcutta, 1,413 from Bombay, and 849 from Karachi.
+According to the 1901 census, the population was 14,951 people.

-According to the Imperial Gazetteer of India:
+The Imperial Gazetteer of India described Jhelum:

 The present town is of modern origin, the old town, which may have been the Bucephala of Alexander, having been, on the left or opposite bank of the river.
 Under Sikh rule, the place was quite unimportant, being mainly occupied by a settlement of boatmen, and at the time of annexation contained about 500 houses.
 It was then chosen as the site of a cantonment and as the headquarters of the civil administration.
 For some years, it was the seat of the Commissioner of the Division, but in 1859, his headquarters were transferred to Rawalpindi.
 Under British rule, Jhelum has steadily advanced in prosperity and is the entrepôt for most of the trade of the District, though, since the completion of the Sind-Sāgar branch of the North-Western Railway, the salt trade no longer passes through it.
 It is an important timber dépôt, the timber from the Kashmir forests, which is floated down the river and is collected here.
 A good deal of boat-building is carried on.
 The cantonment, which is 3 miles from the civil station, contains the church and post office.
 The normal strength of the garrison is one Native cavalry and four Native infantry regiments.
 The municipality was founded in 1867.
 During the ten years ending 1902–3, the receipts averaged Rs.
 32,100, and the expenditure Rs.
 31,900.
 Receipts and expenditure from cantonment funds in the same period averaged Rs.
 31,900 and Rs.
 6,100, respectively.
 The chief income of the municipality in 1903-4 was Rs.
 34,200 chiefly from octroi; and the expenditure was Rs.
 41,000.
 The town has two Anglo vernacular schools, a municipal high school, and a middle school maintained by the American Presbyterian Mission.
 Besides the civil hospital, the mission also maintains a hospital.